 M&A delays are often caused by obstacles buyers and sellers face during the transaction process.
 For example, global or U.S. market uncertainty, pending legislation delays, or mistakes made during the negotiation process can all become barriers that slow down the selling process.
 Self-represented business owners can easily become overwhelmed and most lack the experience to overcome these potential obstacles.
 Experienced M&A advisors have navigated these challenges before and will help you overcome these barriers successfully.

 3. Advisors can negotiate a better deal

-Knowing your asking price and conducting a thorough business valuation aren’t enough to negotiate a great deal.
-With a sell-side advisory firm you get a well-developed plan.
+Knowing your asking price and conducting a thorough business valuation isn’t enough to negotiate a great deal.
+With a sell-side advisory firm, you get a well-developed plan.
 Your advisor thoroughly examines your business from all angles, gauges market trends and buyer interest, and will help you negotiate the best price.

 4. Advisors speed up the selling process